-A Fresno laundrymat owner is bound and determined to obtain the $229 the
+A Fresno laundrymat owner is bound and determined to obtain the $229 the county owes him.

 Mr. Pederson received the ticket almost exactly a year ago.

 Only about 5 percent of traffic tickets go to trial.
 That sounds like an extremely small percentage, and it is, but that number is roughly in line with the plea bargain rate in criminal court.
 The difference is that nearly all criminal defendants have attorneys who are there to get the best deal possible for their clients, and nearly all motorists pay the maximum fine just to “get it over with,” unless they are among the lucky few who are offered traffic school or some other pretrial diversion.
 By the way, these programs usually have strings attached.

 A pro athlete wouldn’t dream of negotiating a big contract without an agent.
 And since a few hundred dollars matters an awful lot to most families, including mine, it only makes sense to partner with an attorney who understands the hidden costs of a traffic ticket as well as the best approach to save money.

 The aggressive lawyers at Bigger & Harman, APC, are committed to giving individuals a voice when dealing with speeding and traffic tickets.
 Call today at 661-859-1177 or email email@example.com to receive the personal professional attention you deserve.
 En español, llame al 661-376-0214.